malikshairali/android-sensor-framework/README.md

 ## Description

-A simple android app that implements sensor framework and shows usage of following sensors:
+A simple android app that implements Sensor Framework and shows usage of following sensors:
 - Proximity
 - Light
 - Accelerometer
 - Gyroscope
 - Magnetometer
 - Barometer

+In addition to the Sensor Framework, this sample also demonstrates integration of Google AdMob, and Biometric Authentication.

 ## Demo
  <img src="https://github.com/malikshairali/android-sensors/blob/master/demo.gif" height="450" />